NS saturated and $\Delta_1$-definable: Preliminaries

 The question of $\NS$ being $\Delta_1$-definable came to prominence after the introduction of the canary tree by A.H.
 Mekler and S. Shelah.
-In \cite{MekShe} they proved that $\NS$ is $\Delta_1$-definable over $H(\omega_2)$ if and only if there is a canary tree.
-On the other hand if $V=L$ and $\kappa > \omega_1$, $\NSK$ can not be $\Delta_1$-definable over $H(\kappa^+)$.
-In \cite{FLZ} it is proved that, starting from $L$ as the ground model and with $\kappa$ a successor cardinal, there is a cardinal preserving forcing notion $\forceP$ such that in $L^{\forceP}$, $\NSK$ is $\Delta_1$-definable over $H(\kappa^+)$.
+In \cite{MekShe} they proved that consistently $\NS$ is $\Delta_1$-definable with parameters in $H(\omega_2)$\footnote{The proof of \cite{MekShe} has a flaw which was found and corrected by T. Hyttinen and M. Rautila, see \cite{HytRau}.}.
+On the other hand if $V=L$ and $\kappa > \omega_1$, $\NSK$ can not be $\Delta_1$-definable with parameters in $H(\kappa^+)$ (see \cite{Generalized Descriptive Set Theory} Theorem 49.3).
+In \cite{FLZ} it is proved that, starting from $L$ as the ground model and with $\kappa$ a successor cardinal, there is a cardinal and $\GCH$-preserving forcing notion $\forceP$ such that in $L^{\forceP}$, $\NSK$ is $\Delta_1$-definable over $H(\kappa^+)$ with $H(\kappa)$ as the parameter.
 In the context of large cardinals it is proved in \cite{FL} that given a measurable cardinal there is a model in which $\NS$ is precipitous and $\Delta_1$-definable with parameters from $H(\omega_2)$.
-It is also proved there that under the assumption of the existence of $P(\omega_1)^{\#}$ and ``$\NS$ is saturated'', $\NS$ can not be $\Delta_1$-definable with parameter $\omega_1$.
-In the light of the last result, the theorem of this paper seems close to optimal.
+It is also observed there that under the assumption of the existence of $P(\omega_1)^{\#}$ and ``$\NS$ is saturated'', $\NS$ can not be $\Delta_1$-definable with parameter $\omega_1$.
+The argument utilizes Woodin's $\forceP_{max}$-forcing.
+In the light of the last result, the theorem of this paper is somewhat optimal.

+There are more and very recent results which show that under strong assumptions, the nonstationary ideal $\NS$ can not be $\Delta_1(\omega_1)$-definable.
+First the result of Friedman and Wu has been extended by P. L\"ucke, R. Schindler and P. Schlicht in \cite{LueckeSchindlerSchlicht}, where they prove under the assumption of a Woodin cardinal and a measurable cardinal above, that no subfamily of $P(\omega_1)$ which is $\Delta_1(\omega_1)$-definable over $H(\omega_2)$ can separate the club filter on $\omega_1$ from the nonstationary ideal.
+Secondly, a very recent and yet unpublished result from P. Larson, R. Schindler and L. Wu shows that if $\BMM$ holds and a Woodin cardinal exists, then $\NS$ can not be $\Delta_1(X)$ definable for any parameter $X \subset \omega_1$.
+Their argument uses Woodin's stationary tower forcing.
+Consequentially a very interesting picture starts to emerge connecting the (impossibility of) $\Delta_1$-definability of $\NS$ with forcing axioms, large cardinals and their consequences.

+We end the introduction noting that all the results previously obtained for $\NS$ being $\Delta_1(\omega_1)$ definable hold only in the presence of $\CH$, which prompted a question in \cite{FLZ} whether there are models of "$\NS$ is $\Delta_1(\omega_1)$-definable" and the failure of $\CH$.
+As in the models we will construct $2^{\aleph_0}=\aleph_2$ holds, we can answer it in the positive.